 - There was a breach in the driver’s duty to you

-Some of the evidence used to establish negligence and the cost of the damages to you includes the police report, photos of the accident scene, witness statements, medical bills, proof of lost wages, bills for repair or replacement of your car, and testimony from an accident and medical experts.
+Some of the evidence used to establish negligence and the cost of the damages includes the police report, photos of the accident scene, witness statements, medical bills, proof of lost wages, bills for the repair or replacement of your car, and testimony from an accident and medical experts.

 Not necessarily.
 The first course of action will be to determine the value of your case and seek a settlement from the at-fault driver’s insurance company.
-The majority of personal injury lawsuits are settled before they reach the courtroom.
-However, your personal injury attorney should feel comfortable with representing you in court if it becomes necessary to do so
+Most personal injury lawsuits are settled before they reach the courtroom.
+However, your Atlanta personal injury attorney should feel comfortable with representing you in court if it becomes necessary to do so.

-Not before speaking to a personal injury attorney.
-Medical records should only be released under limited circumstances, as the information contained in them could be used in an attempt to prove that the medical treatment you received was not necessary or that your injuries were caused by a pre-existing condition.
+No. Not before speaking to a car accident lawyer in Atlanta, GA.
+Medical records should only be released under limited circumstances, as the information they contain could be used against you.
+Insurers may try to claim that the medical treatment you received was not necessary or that a pre-existing condition caused your injuries.

-As long as your responsibility for the accident isn’t fifty percent or more, Georgia’s modified comparative negligence rule grants you the ability to sue for damages.
+Georgia is a modified comparative negligence state, meaning that if you’re less than 49% at fault, you can still recover in the accident.
 However, any damage award you receive will be reduced by the percentage of responsibility you bear.

 Dajaneshia | Car Accident